 All learning strategies, tools and techniques are almost useless if we don’t combine them with a strong, growth based learning mindset - the simple belief that the power to improve our learning abilities lies in our own hands.

 What are your most limiting views about your learning abilities?
-Write them down in as much detail as you can and give examples from the past which justify these beliefs.
+Write them down in detail and give examples from the past which justify these beliefs.

 Be honest with yourself and try to think of all the times in the past when your own beliefs were the major barrier to your learning.

-I’ll be surprised if any of them do, because the growth mindset encourages you to take responsibility for successes and failures, rather than citing external factors as the main cause.
+I’ll be surprised if any do, because the growth mindset encourages you to take responsibility for the results you get, rather than blaming external factors.

-This exercise is recommended by Dweck herself and from personal experience, reviewing these types of concepts has been hugely useful in my own learning projects.
+This exercise is recommended by Dweck herself and reviewing these ideas has been hugely useful in my own learning projects.